 Write files to Google Cloud Storage buckets through the

 By default, the

-gsutil tool command is installed on all virtual machine
+gsutil command-line tool is installed on most virtual

 If you have never used

 Alternatively, if your instance is configured to use a service account with a Google Cloud Storage scope, you can skip this step.